 Pvt.
 Jack D. Driver

-in Hamilton County, Texas, to Fred & Ola
+County, Texas, to Fred & Ola Driver.
+His

 Rider.
-He grew up in
+He grew up in Clarkwood, Texas, and

 On March 21, 1941, he was inducted into the U.S. Army at Ft.
 Sam Houston, Texas.
 He was sent to Ft.
 Knox, Kentucky, for basic training.
 What training he received is not known.
 He was sent to Camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
 The battalion had been sent to the base from Ft.
 Benning, Georgia, but it did not take part in the maneuvers that were going on there.

 The 192nd Tank Battalion, which had taken part in maneuvers, was ordered to remain at the camp for further orders.
 The battalion learned they were being sent overseas.
 Those men 29 years old or older were given the chance to resign from federal service.
 Jack replaced a National Guardsmen released from federal service.
 He was assigned to C Company.